jgorostegui/fitness-copilot/README.md

 Fitness Copilot is an AI-powered fitness tracking app that combines:

 - **Vision-based logging**: Snap a photo of your meal or exercise, and Google Gemini Vision analyzes it
+- **Voice input**: Speak your food or exercise logs instead of typing (browser-native Web Speech API)
 - **Context-aware coaching**: The AI knows your training plan, today's progress, and recent conversation before responding
 - **Validated tracking**: All data is validated before being stored—the AI proposes, the system validates
 - **Dual interface**:
   - **Monitor**: A _typical_ dashboard for tracking metrics.
-  - **Chat**: An interactive chat interface for unstructured input and coaching.
+  - **Chat**: An interactive chat interface for text, voice, and image input.

 The system doesn't just track—it understands your full situation and provides personalized guidance.